The Best Online Schools for Criminal Justice Degrees

 Extracurriculars

-No matter their major, colleges may prefer students who participated in diverse extracurriculars, including sports, language clubs, and music groups.
+No matter your academic background, colleges may prefer criminal justice majors who participated in diverse extracurriculars, including sports, language clubs, and music groups.
 Criminal justice candidates can focus specifically on psychology, law, forensics, or debate clubs.
-Volunteer experience can also bolster applications by showing learners’ commitment to their communities.
+Volunteer experience can also bolster applications by showing your commitment to your community.

 Essay

-Many schools require bachelor’s applicants to submit a self-reflective essay about their experiences.
+Many schools require you to submit a self-reflective essay about your experiences.
 Consider discussing your interest in criminal justice as a major and career path to help the admissions committee understand what drives you.

 Letters of Recommendation